 Trauma Anesthesia Rotation

-Trauma Anesthesiology is a Section of the Maryland R Adams Cowley Shock Trauma Center, and includes 12 attending anesthesiologists and 20 CRNAs.
+Trauma Anesthesiology is a section of the Maryland R Adams Cowley Shock Trauma Center.
 This section performs more than 6,000 intubations each year, and is the only group of anesthesiologists in the country with a practice focused specifically on traumatic injury.
-The Section trains 25 residents each year rotating in one-month blocks from the University of Maryland, Johns Hopkins, and the three Armed Services.
+The section trains numerous residents each year rotating in one-month blocks from multiple institutions in the Mid-Atlantic region.

 The Sleep Disorders Center at the University of Maryland is a multidisciplinary center performing comprehensive clinical and laboratory evaluation of patients with a variety of sleep disorders.
 Under the direction of Steven Scharf, MD, a member of our Division and a board certified pulmonary and sleep specialist, specialists from diverse fields including ENT, Psychiatry, Dentistry, Neurology and Pediatrics, evaluate and manage a wide variety of pulmonary and non-pulmonary sleep disorders.
 The center maintains an outpatient clinic and a sleep laboratory.
 Fellows have the opportunity to rotate through the outpatient sleep center, engage in research projects linked to sleep disorders and develop clinical skills necessary for the management of sleep disordered breathing within the framework of a pulmonary medicine practice.